open-toolchain/tekton-catalog/communication/README.md

 The task retrieves the Slack integration(s) as set in the Toolchain, filtered on the Slack domain (if passed as parameter) and posts the message to the corresponding channel(s).

+The message can be:
-The message, passed as a parameter, can be:
+- passed as a parameter
-- a Slack formatted JSON payload,
+   - a static Slack formatted JSON payload
-- a text message (that will be converted to Slack JSON payload)
+   - a static text message (that will be converted to Slack JSON payload)
+- dynamically injected
-- dynamically injected by a bash script, or as an output of a previous task (stored in the PVC)
+   - by a bash script
+   - the output of previous task(s) stored in the PVC
 - default message if not set

 ![Default value](./sample/default-message.png)